 The above image was a WWI propaganda poster depicting the execution of Edith Cavell

 who was a British nurse working for the British Secret Intelligence Service.
 She risked her own life to save the lives of many British, French and Belgian soldiers during WWI and helped over 200 Allied soldiers escape from Nazi-occupied Belgium.
 Cavell was found out and arrested by the German authorities on August 3, 1915 and charged with harboring Allied soldiers.
-She was court-martialled, found guilty of treason and executed by German a firing squad on October 12, 1915.
-News of her execution received worldwide press, and public outrage.
+She was court-martialled, found guilty of treason and executed by a German firing squad on October 12, 1915.
+News of her execution received worldwide press, and instigated public outrage.
 The British War Propaganda Bureau used the tragic end of her life as fodder to produce the most virulent propaganda against the Germans.
 It was one of the most effective and successful propaganda campaigns of World War I.

 In an effort to establish credibility, the British government manipulated the content of newspapers, books, pamphlets, film, and recruitment posters.
 But the most effective technique of all was the dissemination of details regarding the German atrocities committed during the Invasion of Belgium in 1914.
 The "Report of the Committee on Alleged German Outrages" (i.e.Bryce Report 1915) described the details of the systematic rape and murder of Belgian women and children and included the testimony of over 1,000 witnesses.
 The document, published by a committee of distinguished British lawyers and historians, made headlines around the world and was translated into thirty languages.
 Though the report contained factual information, many of the atrocities mentioned turned out to be fictitious.
 (It is noteworthy that many of the British propaganda tactics were utilized by Adolf Hitler during World War II.)

 |Origin and date unknown.
 Likely to represent strategies of The Art of War|